lachlanjc/site/src/content/projects/flareup.md

 ---
 name: "Flareup"
-desc: Projection installation about U.S. fossil gas exports to Europe.
-Presented at St. Agnes in Berlin, Dec 2023.
+desc: Presented a projection installation about U.S. fossil gas exports to Europe at St. Agnes gallery, Berlin.
 cover: ./flareup.webp
 coverAlt: "Lachlan standing in a dark room next to a projected map of natural gas export terminals"
 url: "https://flareup.vercel.app/"